 Tensions eased when Florence shifted its approach to more southerly, perhaps avoiding Virginia except for tropical storm winds.
 Regardless, it’s all good training for the next hurricane.
 Out on the York River, an oyster man harvested his catch on a brilliant summer day as the Coast Guard continued to train nearby.

-Within days, the storm shifted to North Carolina, where it landed as a Cat 1 with extensive rainfall.
+Within days, the storm fell to Cat 2 and shifted slightly south to North Carolina, where it landed as a Cat 1 with extensive rainfall.
 The storm hovered over the coast and dropped more than 20 inches of rain on Wilmington.
 What a mess.

 Viking Ship Due

 The National Sailing Hall of Fame just announced that the world’s largest Viking ship Draken is visiting Annapolis this weekend from Norway.
 It’s part of Expedition America, in which the ship is touring the East Coast this year.
 The tour, sponsored by Highland Park Single Malt Scotch Whisky, began in July and will wind up in Norfolk Sept.
 27-30.

 The tour aims to show Americans the modern-day Viking spirit on a reconstruction that is 115 feet long and powered by sail.
 When becalmed, the ship has 25 pairs of oars rowed by 2 men each.

 Florence missed Virginia but set back charter sailing by ten days as people reoriented themselves back on the water.
 Lori Overholt brought her executive team of VSA Resorts from Virginia Beach to spend an afternoon on the York.